vyynl/lumeria-duskrunner/content/World Lore/Cosmology/Pantheon/Theryn.md

 ---
 ## Divine Expression

 - **Theryn’s form** is never the same twice.
 To some, a dancer.
-To others, a fox, a child, a doorway.
+To others, a fox, a child, a swinging door.
 - They speak in riddles, contradictions, laughter, and silence.
 - Divine presence may cause **identity slippage**, emotional disorientation, or sudden inspiration.

 ---
 ## Worship & Iconography
 - Theryn’s followers are rarely formal clergy.
 Instead, they appear in:
     - **Death-guides** who whisper final truths.
     - **Shapeshifting mystics** who enact divine plays.